rweichler/aite/README.md

 I'd recommend always having 'apple' in there.
 That way you get these:

-* `b.frameworks`: public Apple frameworks you want to link with.
+* `b.frameworks`: Apple frameworks you want to link with.
 Public or private.
 * `b.archs`: table listing of the archs you want to use (e.g. `armv7`, `arm64`, `x86_64`)
 * `b.sdk`: name of the SDK you wanna link against (e.g. `iphoneos` or `macosx`)
 * `b.sdk_path`: the full path to the iPhoneOS8.1.sdk (or whatever), in case if you don't have Xcode.